 It’s no secret now that content on your website, and using it in your digital strategy, is a major contributing factor to the success or failure of both.
 But, it’s not just about the content itself, it’s about how you utilise it.
 In a past life, I worked in print magazines as a features writer.
-Each story equalled about 800-1000 words of content every month, approximately 95 pages (on a weak month) - images, words, influencers, call-to-actions… that’s a lot of good content.
+Each story (about three per month) equalled about 800-1000 words of content, and the accumulative team effort produced approximately 95 pages (on a weak month) - images, words, influencers, call-to-actions… that’s a lot of good content.
 And yet, many of these magazines now no longer exist.
 It’s not the content itself that caused (and is causing) the decline, it’s the lifespan of that content, wasted as it gets replaced by a new issue release.
 Although digital is often seen as separate, even superior to, print, it still can (and should) learn from it.
 Yes, you’ve done the work – the words, video and imagery are all there… but, now what?
 Every time you leave your website content stagnant, it’s no more useful than a forgotten printed periodical.
 Utilising and distributing content properly strengthens your SERP position, your traffic and your bottom line.
 Here are a few ways you can get the most out of the content you supply or pay for, today.

 When it comes to content distribution, social media is your best friend.
 You are reaching a hub of people waiting to be delivered content, and it doesn’t get much better than that.
 What you want to be sure of, however, is that your social media audience aligns with your customer demographic, or ideal customer persona.
 You want your content to be in front of eyes that matter – that is, people who will engage with your business, share your content and help you expand your network.
 They are your supporters.
 You can also utilise different social platforms for different purposes.
 For example, use Facebook to push special promotions pages and blogs, Instagram for behind-the-scenes imagery and promotions, and LinkedIn for recruitment and industry news via blog posts.
 Each of these platforms have analytics that can monitor, test and track your content’s respective success, and you can alter or continue depending on what you find.
 You can also use the more sophisticated tracking of Google Analytics, that will be able to tell you which content is driving direct conversions, and where those content-to-conversion clicks are coming from.